Dennis Hale (rugby league): International career

 Hale made his international test debut in 1989 controlling a match between Papua New Guinea and Great Britain in Papua New Guinea.
-Great Britain felt hard done by Hale's refereeing in Papua New Guinea and at the 1992 Ashes series.
+Great Britain felt hard done by Hale's refereeing in Papua New Guinea and in the 1992 Ashes series against Australia.

 Hale would go on to referee eleven consecutive test matches.
 This would include six between October 1991 and October 1992 and five in the 1992 calendar year, both world records.
-Hale also refereed the 1992 Rugby League World Cup Final at London's Wembley Stadium between Great Britain and winners Australia.
-He was also one of the touch judges in the 1988 World Cup Final won by Australia at Eden Park in Auckland.
+Arguably the biggest game Hale refereed internationally was when he was chosen to referee the 1992 Rugby League World Cup final at London's famous Wembley Stadium between Great Britain and eventual winners Australia with the game played in front of a then international rugby league record attendance of 73,631.
+Previously he had been one of the touch judges in the 1988 Rugby League World Cup final won by Australia over New Zealand in front of a New Zealand record rugby league attendance of 47,363 at Eden Park in Auckland.

-When he controlled the 1995 test at Lang Park between Australia and New Zealand, he became the first New Zealander to control an overseas test match involving New Zealand.
+When he controlled the first test of the 1995 Trans-Tasman Test series at Lang Park in Brisbane, Australia between Australia and New Zealand, he became the first New Zealand referee to control an overseas test match involving New Zealand.
 His last international test was following the 1995 World Cup when he refereed the Final of the Emerging Nations Tournament between Ireland and the Cook Islands.
 Hale finished with thirteen test matches, the second most by a New Zealander after John Percival.